-Built in 1976, by Main Iron Works of Houma, Louisiana (hull #311) as the Ambassador for Interstate Oil Transportation of Philadelphia, Pennsylvania.
+Built in 1976, by Main Iron Works of Houma, Louisiana (hull #311) as the Ambassador for the Interstate Oil Transportation Company of Philadelphia, Pennsylvania.

-At the time Interstate Oil Transportation operated two fleets.
-Their Northeast Fleet or "Green Fleet" operated in Philadelphia, Pennsylvania.
-And their Southern Fleet or "White fleet" which operated out of Tampa, Florida.
+At the time, the Interstate Oil Transportation Company operated two fleets.
+Their Northeast Fleet, which was referred to as the "Green Fleet."
+Operated in Philadelphia, Pennsylvania.
+And their Southern Fleet, which was referred to as the "White fleet" which operated out of Tampa, Florida.

-In 1998, the tug was acquired by K-Sea Transportation of East Brunswick, New Jersey.
-Where she was renamed the Tasman Sea.
+In 1998, the tug was acquired by the K-Sea Transportation Partnership of East Brunswick, New Jersey.
+Where she was renamed as the Tasman Sea.